byterubpay/byterub-site/_posts/2019-01-21-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-01-21.md

 **\<sarang>** that is, 0.13 vs master
 **\<sarang>** as of a few days ago
 **\<suraeNoether>** where did this speedup come from?
-**\<sarang>** Folding in some multiexponentiation operations, as well a host of other voodoo moneromooo can dooo
+**\<sarang>** Folding in some multiexponentiation operations, as well a host of other voodoo byterubmooo can dooo
 **\<sarang>** So we can brag about the next release making txns smaller and faster again :D
-**\<moneromooo>** I did not keep track of which change sped up by how much.
+**\<byterubmooo>** I did not keep track of which change sped up by how much.
 I think sarang's single multiexp change is probably the biggest one though.
 **\<sarang>** Let's now discuss NEW WORK
 **\<suraeNoether>** cool!
 **\<sarang>** suraeNoether: your personal updates?